Mathnerd314/stroscot/docs/Commentary/LogicProgramming.rst

 Unification
 ===========

-Unification is the problem of finding all solutions to equations ``a1=b1, a2=b2, ...`` over tree terms and variables.
+Unification is the problem of finding all solutions to a system of equations.
+First-order unification solves a set of equalities ``a1=b1, a2=b2, ...`` over tree terms and variables.
 This can be extended to the "dual unification" problem that also includes disequations ``c1 != d1`` in the list that must not be satisfied.
-The solution takes the form of a complete set of unifiers, where each unifier is a substitution that may have its free variables substituted to obtain a solution.
-A substitution is a unification problem where the left sides are all variables and those variables do not appear in the right sides.
+Constraint logic programming requires solving systems of equations over reals or other sets.
+The solution takes the form of a complete set of unifiers, where each unifier is a substitution that may have its free variables substituted to obtain a solution, together with constraints over those free variables.
+A substitution is a set of assignments from variables to expressions.

-Unification isn't actually a core concept of logic programing AFAICT, as e.g. constraint logic programming on reals doesn't use it (it uses systems of equalities of reals).
-But syntax trees require first-order unification to solve all the equalities that arise, so it's a standard technique for implementing logic programming.
+Unification isn't really part of the semantics of logic programming, as the semantics is phrased in terms of satisfiability.
+But it is a standard technique used in implementing logic programming, and in practice the implementation defines the semantics.
+Prolog only implements first-order unification.
+Teyjus / λProlog limit to higher-order "pattern lambdas".
+With ZipperPosition :cite:`vukmirovicEfficientFullHigherOrder2021` there is outlined a full higher-order unification algorithm extending Huet's semi-algorithm - the need to support multiple unifiers for a complete set complicates things a bit.

-The standard `unification algorithm <https://en.wikipedia.org/wiki/Unification_(computer_science)#A_unification_algorithm>`__ :cite:`vukmirovicEfficientFullHigherOrder2021` works by applying reduction operations to various cases:
+The outline of every unification algorithm is that it randomly applies simplifying reduction operations to an equation until it results in a substitution, then applies the substitution to the remaining equations (dereferencing).
+Here we show :cite:`vukmirovicEfficientFullHigherOrder2021`'s, adapted to match the presentation on `Wikipedia <https://en.wikipedia.org/wiki/Unification_(computer_science)#A_unification_algorithm>`__:

 * delete: ``s=s`` is removed
 * decompose: ``a s1 ... sm = a t1 ... tm`` to equations ``{s1 = t1, ..., sm = tm }``